surifirstpin/biplus_documentation/docs/DataRun.md

 |Date|For fields that contain dates|
 |Lookup| To view the lookup in Report filters it should be derived under lookup field in model section|

-Following are the different types of filters characteristics applicable using **AcuBi ;**
+Following are the different types of filters characteristics applicable ;

 ### String :
 |			Example            |						Description                        |